 Club Soda’s courses – How to Stop Drinking and How to Drink Mindfully – are designed to help you identify your triggers for drinking and develop realistic plans for change.
 They take you step-by-step towards a life that doesn’t centre around drinking, with in-depth lessons, practical experiments and tools to track your progress.
 Once you’re signed up, you can progress at your own pace, making changes when you were ready.
 We will nudge you every morning to keep you going.
 But your course access isn’t time-limited – we’re here for as long as you need us.

-Plus you get the support of the amazing Club Soda community and an open invitation to our Wednesday workshops, so you don’t have to make changes alone.
+Plus you get an open invitation to our Wednesday webinars, so you don’t have to make changes alone.
 Discover how Club Soda can help you change your drinking for good, and sign up today.